-Bottom Line: …still evaluating… the one load I’ve tried so far didn’t impress me.
+Bottom Line: …still evaluating… the loads I’ve tried so far didn’t give claimed performance with jacketed bullets, but did with lead (at unknown pressures).

 - Low Flash (lives up to manufacturer’s claims)